i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 The `/foo/bar/configure-baz.pl` Perl script provided in the above example would be executed at different stages, with the current stage passed-in as first argument.
-Different stages are:
+The stages are:

 - On the Roundcube plugin `preconfiguration` stage (before execution of composer)
 - On the Roundcube plugin `configuration` stage (after execution of composer)
-- On the Roundcube predeconfiguration `stage` (before execution of composer)
+- On the Roundcube `predeconfiguration` stage (before execution of composer)
 - On the Roundcube `deconfiguration` stage (after execution of composer)

 You can also pass additional arbitrary parameters to the configuration scripts,